ChipBowtie/practice-recipes/README.md

 # practice-recipes
 This is a practice project created using HTML to demonstrate basic HTML syntax.
-The project includes:
--> a homepage (index.html) along with other webpages -> the HTML boilerplate (<!DOCTYPE ...)
--> tags such as <p> and heading tags
--> links to local webpages and pages from the web
+The project includes: a homepage (index.html) along with other webpages, the HTML boilerplate (<!DOC ...), tags such as <p> and heading tags, links to local webpages and pages from the web, and images.
--> images